Learning Navigation Behaviors End-to-End with AutoRL: RELATED WORK

 \section{RELATED WORK}

-Practical robot navigation typically uses a layered navigation stack \cite{layered-costmaps}: given an occupancy map generated by a mapping algorithm such as SLAM \cite{slam}, a global planner such as PRM \cite{kavraki-prm} or RRT \cite{rrts} finds a near-optimal path that a local planner (\eg \cite{dwa}) executes.
-This ``stacked'' approach has demonstrated reliable operation over long distances \cite{office-marathon}, but often requires manual tuning for each robot and environment \cite{zheng2017ros}.
-Like these approaches, we assume reasonably accurate localization, but we couple sensing directly with controls.
+\textit{Motion planning:} Practical robot navigation typically uses a layered navigation stack: given an occupancy map generated by a mapping algorithm such as SLAM \cite{slam}, a global planner such as PRM \cite{kavraki-prm} or RRT \cite{rrts} finds a near-optimal path that a local planner (\eg \cite{dwa}) executes.
+This ``stacked'' approach has demonstrated reliable operation over long distances \cite{office-marathon}.
+Typical planners for dynamic environments include Artificial Potential Field (APF), velocity obstacle, and sampling-based methods \cite{chiang2017safety}.
+Many of those methods, such as DRT \cite{chiang2015path} or PEARL \cite{faust2016avoiding}, require perfect knowledge of obstacle position or dynamics, which is difficult to obtain when the robot has limited and noisy sensors, like 1D lidar.
+Like these approaches, we assume reasonably accurate localization, but we couple sensing directly with controls to remove the need for knowing obstacle location or dynamics.

-A study that classifies planners for dynamic environments by methodology and required obstacle information \cite{chiang2017safety} reports that the typical methodologies include Artificial Potential Field (APF), velocity obstacle, and sampling-based approaches.
-The best performing planners such as DRT \cite{chiang2015path} are sampling-based methods that plan in robot's state-time space \cite{chiang2017safety}.
-However, these methods require knowledge of obstacle dynamics, which is difficult to obtain when the robot has limited sensors, like 1D lidar.
-RL was used for navigation in dynamic environments \cite{faust2016avoiding}, but it assumed perfect obstacle and robot knowledge while here we use only a noisy 1D lidar.

-Machine learning for navigation has seen a recent boom, particularly in point-to-point navigation with vision \cite{mousavi_eccv18,vin}.
+\textit{Deep learning for navigation:} Machine learning for navigation has seen a recent boom, particularly in point-to-point navigation with vision \cite{mousavi_eccv18,vin}.
 Some approaches discretize state and action spaces to enable simple RL algorithms \cite{altuntacs2016reinforcement}, whereas others learn low-level controllers end to end using deep learning \cite{chen2015deepdriving}.
-Our prior work on PRM-RL uses a point to point policy trained with DDPG as the local planner for PRM \cite{prm-rl}.
-Like these approaches, we map from sensors to velocity control, but we traine with Shaped-DDPG that tunes the agent's reward and network architectures to improve the policy performance.
+Our prior work on PRM-RL uses a point-to-point policy trained with DDPG as the local planner for PRM \cite{prm-rl}.
+Like these approaches, we map from sensors to velocity control, but we train with AutoRL, which tunes the agent's reward and network architectures to improve the policy performance and time needed for hand-engineering.
+Learning by optimizing multiple objective functions, rules, or perceptual features has proven effective for variants of the navigation problem \cite{fathinezhad2016supervised}; other work uses hierarchical RL to break the problem apart into tractable components \cite{bischoff2013hierarchical}.
+Unlike these methods, we automate the tuning by learning the proxy reward function and neural network architecture instead of imposing it.
+Some recent work features learning based sensor to controls navigation in the presence of moving obstacles.
+For example, Intention-Net \cite{intention-net} maps camera observations and intents to controls, while Pfeiffer et al. \cite{Pfeiffer2017FromPT} navigate from lidar inputs.
+Both of those methods require demonstrations for training, while AutoRL learns by reinforcement.